danfuzz/samizdat/doc/language-guide/01-basics.md

 Directives, if present, are ignored during regular parsing; they take effect *before* the main acts of tokenization and parsing are performed.

-A directive starts with `#=` (hash, equal) and continues to the end of the line it appears on.
+A directive starts with `#=` (hash then equal sign) at any column of a line (not just in the first column), and it continues to the end of the line it appears on.
 After the start mark and optional whitespace, an identifier (simple name) indicates the name of the directive.
 The rest of the line (trimmed of spaces on either side) is the "value" of the directive.

 Currently, only one directive is implemented: